 Finance professor Amrita Nain puts her natural inquisitiveness to work by challenging the norms of academic research.

 For years, academic research has focused on operational benefits of mergers like efficiencies, competitive advantages and diminished costs.
-Government organizations like the Federal Trade Commission and Department of Justice are primarily concerned by how mergers effect shareholders.
+Government organizations like the Federal Trade Commission and Department of Justice are primarily concerned by how mergers affect shareholders.

 But Amrita cares about the customer.
-She takes things a step further to explore the broader effects by investigating the real cost to customers from M&A even when shareholders come out on top.
+She takes things a step further to explore the broader effects by investigating the real cost to customers from M&A, even when shareholders come out on top.

 Finance professor Amrita Nain never knew Kalapana Chawla, the first Indian-born woman in space who was onboard the Space Shuttle Columbia in 2003 and sadly died during its mission.
 But these women share more than a postal code in Haryana, India.

-They share characteristics like hard-work, ambition and an unpretentious desire to make the world better for the rest of us.
+They share characteristics like hard work, ambition and an unpretentious desire to make the world better for the rest of us.